ahmedalaayq/gdg_competition_project/README.md

 # GDG Competition Project

 ## Overview
 This project was developed as part of the Google Developer Groups (GDG) On Campus competition at Benha University.
-It aims to provide an innovative solution for [briefly describe the project's purpose and objectives].
+It aims to provide development skills

 ## Features
 - **Interactive UI**: User-friendly design for an enhanced experience.